evandronk/DRMSimulator/README.md

 # DRMSimulator
-An free software to simulate the methane dry reforming
+An free software developed in Java to simulate the methane dry reforming

 ## Description
 The DRM Simulator is under development as a product of a PhD project.
 The main objective of the software is to provide the user with an intuitive tool that contains a scientific basis to carry out the dry methane reforming simulation.